 From 1995-97, Marty served as a law clerk for former Chief Judge Richard H. Battey in federal district court.
 Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
 As a partner, his practice areas focused on criminal law, civil and business litigation, construction/engineering law and real property disputes.
 At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.

 In 2006, Marty was appointed and unanimously confirmed by the US Senate as US Attorney for South Dakota.
-During his tenure as US Attorney, the office prosecuted record high numbers of both cases and individuals while remaining within budget.
+During his tenure as US Attorney, the office efficiently prosecuted violent crime, drug trafficking and strengthening public safety and our joint task forces.
 Marty was named the South Dakota Prosecutor of the Year in 2008 from the South Dakota State’s Attorneys Association.

 As Attorney General, Marty has a proven record of leading an office that protects families and is committed to crime prevention.
 South Dakota’s Internet Crimes Against Children Task Force proactively protects children from sexual predators, while South Dakota’s Child Abduction Response Team has received national certification for its ability to respond to a missing child emergency.
 The Attorney General’s Office has worked with the Legislature to strengthen the sex offender registry, and to develop a prescription drug monitoring program that emphasizes prevention over prosecution.
 South Dakota’s 24/7 Alcohol Sobriety and Monitoring Program has been extended across South Dakota and the nation.
 The sobriety program has reduced the likelihood for subsequent alcohol offenses and requires the offenders to pay all of the program costs.